-If you’re in the market for a cheap MIDI keyboard under £100 that doesn’t suck, then you’ve come to the right place.
-As part of our instruments that don’t suck series, we’ve compiled 6 of the best MIDI keyboard controllers that offer exceptional control, a load of free software and are easy to use whether you need them for the live or studio environment.
+If you’re in the market for the best cheap MIDI keyboards under £100 that doesn’t suck, then you’ve come to the right place.
+As part of our instruments that don’t suck series, we’ve compiled 7 of the best MIDI keyboard controllers that offer exceptional control, a load of free software and are easy to use whether you need them for the live or studio environment.

-Here are our top picks from the likes of Native Instruments, Akai, Arturia and more that prove you don’t have to spend a fortune to get a high-performance MIDI keyboard for all styles of music production.
+Here are our top picks from the likes of Novation, Native Instruments, Akai and more that prove you don’t have to spend a fortune to get a high-performance MIDI keyboard for all styles of music production.

-The Arturia MiniLab MkII is one of the best cheap MIDI keyboards under £100 designed for those with a portable workflow and limited space.
-This is a particularly versatile 25-Note MIDI Keyboard complete with 16 fader knobs and 8 BRGB backlit pads that can trigger samples and sounds as well as 2 capacitive touch sensors for pitch bend and modulation changes so you can tweak notes organically.
+The Arturia MkII Inverted USB MIDI Keyboard is one of the best cheap MIDI controllers under £100 designed for those with a portable workflow and limited space.
+This is a particularly versatile 25-key MIDI Keyboard complete with 16 rotary encoders and a responsive touch strip for pitch bend and modulation changes so you can tweak notes organically.

 The Komplete Kontrol M32 includes 32 synth-action micro keys as well as an easy to read OLED display so you can make changes on the fly fully aware of where you are at all time.
 There’s also built in Touch-Ribbon pitch and modulation strips, 8 x touch-sensitive control knobs, and 4 x directional push encoders offering expert control over notes, chords and samples.

 We could go on and on about the great features within the M32, but perhaps the most useful is the fact this MIDI keyboard comes auto-mapped to thousands of Native Instruments plug-ins straight out of the box.
 Just connect to your PC or laptop and the M32 will automatically map to the host of existing NKS-compatible plug-ins.